daihocmo/learn-vietnamese/docs/routine.md

 Rely on your instincts.

-If Cure Dolly says this means that, then you might want to take a note of it.
+If they say this means that, then you might want to take a note of it.

 Your notes do not need to be detailed, and you don't need to show them to anyone.